NJOI supports National Athletic Training Month in March

 Prior to working at NJOI, she completed a rigorous seasonal internship with the New York Giants football team in 2016.
 Her responsibilities included preventative taping, stretching, immediate on field injury care, rehabilitation, practice and game medical preparation and hydration.
 During her undergraduate studies at Montclair state she completed five clinical rotations; including one college, four high schools, and two at physician offices, which ultimately led her to working here at NJOI.

-- Bachelor’s of Science: completed in 2017 at Montclair State University; Montclair, NJ.
+- a fantastic read Bachelor’s of Science: completed in 2017 at Montclair State University; Montclair, NJ.

 Erica Simone joined NJOI as a Physician Extender in August 2014.
 Working with Dr Scillia, she is proficient in injury evaluation and patient education in regards to diagnosis and treatment.
 She also assists with surgical scheduling.
 She has an orthopedic technologist certification (OTC) which includes knowledge of bracing, casting, and surgical assistant skills.
 Prior to NJOI, Erica worked as a Physician Extender from 2012 to 2014 at an orthopedic clinic in Greenwich, CT and New York City.
 As a graduate assistant AT in 2010 to 2012 at the University of South Carolina, she spent 1 year working with the USC Track, Field and Cross Country teams.
 The other year, she worked as the assistant AT for a high school in Columbia, SC, as well as a physician extender for USC Sports Medicine Orthopedic Clinic.
 At UConn she completed clinical rotations with UConn football and swimming, 2 high schools, and University of Hartford Women’s basketball program.
 In 2008 she also did an internship in her Central Florida hometown at NASA focusing on rehabilitation for injured government employees/astronauts as well as medical triage for space shuttle launches and landings.

-- Bachelor’s of Science: completed in 2010 at University of Connecticut; Storrs, CT.
+- my response Bachelor’s of Science: completed in 2010 at University of Connecticut; Storrs, CT.
 Major: Athletic Training.
 Minor: Sports Nutrition.

 - Masters of Science: completed in 2012 at University of South Carolina; Columbia, SC.
 Major: Sports Medicine and Athletic Training.